turbot/steampipe-plugin-trivy/docs/index.md

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.

-[Trivy](https://github.com/aquasecurity/trivy) Trivy is a vulnerability/misconfiguration/secret scanner for containers and other artifacts.
+[Trivy](https://github.com/aquasecurity/trivy) is a vulnerability/misconfiguration/secret scanner for containers and other artifacts.

 Scan images or files for vulnerabilities using a query: